Shadow Silence by Yasmine Galenorn

 After the waitress left, I turned back to Peggin.
 “So, where is this house?
 I hope you have room for a garden.
 I know how much you love hydrangeas.”

-Peggin could be pretty bullheaded when she thought she was being ganged up on, and if we continued to argue with her, it would only make her more determined.
+I wanted to reach across the table and knock some sense into her, but Peggin could be pretty bullheaded when she thought she was being ganged up on, and if we continued to argue with her, it would only make her more determined.

 Bryan turned to Deev.
 “What do you think about this plan?
 Have you seen the house?”

 Peggin laughed.
-"Don't think I’m unaware of that.
-But I promise you, I won’t hang out at the lake.
+“I’m aware of that.
+I promise you, I won’t hang out at the lake.
 I’m not the sunbathing type, which is probably why I live here and haven’t moved away to sunny California.”
 She sobered.
-“To be honest, I don’t know what it is about this house, but I feel... it needs me.
+“To be honest, I don’t know what it is about this house, but I feel like it needs me.
 And I need a place to call my own.”

-He gave a quick shake of the head.
-"I told you, you can always move in with me till you find a safer home.”
+Deev took her hand.
+“You—you can always move in with me till you find a safer home.”

-But Peggin was having none of that.
-"Thanks, but I need my space.
-I learned the hard way that I have to make my own way in this world."
-She ducked her head.
-"I know you’re trying to help, but I…” She paused, looking over at me for support.
+But Peggin shook her head.
+“Thanks, but I need my space.
+I’ve always had to make my own way in this world.
+I know you’re trying to help, but I…” She paused, looking over at me for support.
 “You understand.”

 I let out a slow breath.
 “Yeah, I do.”

-Peggin, on the other hand, was a size 12, had no interest in joining the upwardly mobile society set, and so her parents told her she could either study law or business in college.
+Peggin, on the other hand, was a size 12 and had no interest in joining the society set.
+Her parents told her she could either study law or business in college.
 Anything else and she’d have to pay for it herself.
 She had turned them down and found herself a job, saving enough to take an online medical transcription course.

 A year after Peggin graduated from high school, Lisha got pregnant, and her parents moved to Seattle so they could see the baby more often.
 Peggin had stayed behind.

 After she earned her certification, she went to work for the hospital.
 Now, she worked for Corbin Wallace, one of Whisper Hollow’s best doctors.
 She had managed everything on her own.
-Peggin was used to taking care of herself and if she was wary of anybody offering help, it was because it had always come with strings attached.
+Peggin was used to taking care of herself and if she was wary of anybody offering help, it was because help had always come with strings attached.

 I decided to change the subject.
-Peggin was looking far too tense.

 “Agent H caught a mouse today and decided to drop it on my bed for when I woke up.”
 Agent H was one of my Maine Coons.
 I had three.
 The other two were girls—Gabrielle, better known as Gabby, and Daphne, named after Daphne du Maurier, one of my favorite authors.
-They were all huge, basically walking Tribbles on legs.
+They were huge, basically Tribbles on legs.

 Peggin snorted.
 “Sounds like Frith.
 He likes to bring me garter snakes that get in the house.
 Folly’s too lazy.”